The Complete Guide to Online Ordering for Restaurants

 Measuring menu item profitability involves calculating menu item food cost and menu item food cost percentage.
 You can learn how to calculate the profitability of your menu items here.
 Profitability can also be achieved by creating new dishes that stretch the ingredients you already have or what you can purchase in bulk.
 This will help keep your inventory costs low, eliminating the need to purchase new supplies for your off-premise menu.

 Besides understanding what your guests order the most frequently at your restaurant, you should also be exploring what guests are ordering from other restaurants.
 Your guests are still looking to experience great food, but they might want a bit of added comfort or entertainment as they eat from home.
-Maybe a make-your-own pizza kit or a build-your-own Bloody Mary will scratch that itch for an activity and a meal or drink.
+Maybe a make-your-own pizza kit or a build-your-own Bloody Mary will scratch that itch.

 Menu Engineering Course